blackner/ember_tutorial/README.md

 # ember_tutorial
-Follow the ember.js tutorial and implement the "Super Rentals" project
+Implementation of the "Super Rentals" project from the ember.js tutorial.